 This 8-year $27 million program is aimed at redirecting food and garden waste to organics processing facilities.
-It complements our Organics Infrastructure – Organics Processing grants program, which funds such facilities.
+It complements our Organics Infrastructure – Organics Processing grant program, which funds the establishment of processing facilities.

 The Organics Collections program funds

 - the introduction or expansion of green-lid bin services

 - education programs to support and encourage behaviour change.

 - collect waste that is currently going to landfill

 - transport the waste to a licensed treatment facility (e.g. for conversion to compost or to generate energy).

 This program is being delivered through a partnership between the NSW Environmental Trust and the Energy, Climate Change and Sustainability Division (ECCS, formerly EPA) of the Department of Planning, Industry and Environment as part of the Waste Less, Recycle More initiative.
 Additional information can be found on the EPA website.